OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A08.md

     - sqlMockDatabaseName
     - sqlSampleDatabaseName

-> Leave the rest of the configuration in file `ARMParameters.json` as is, this will be automatically filled in after scripts deploy the resources
+> Leave the rest of the configuration in file `ARMParameters.json` as is, this will be automatically filled in after scripts deploy the resources.
 You need to make sure enter a unique name for each web app and web site in the parameter list shown below because the script will create many Azure web apps and sites and each one must have a unique name.
 All of the parameters that correspond to web apps and sites in the following list end in **SiteName**.
-For domainName and directoryId, please refer to this [article](https://docs.microsoft.com/en-us/partner-center/find-ids-and-domain-names#find-the-microsoft-azure-ad-tenant-id-and-primary-domain-name) to find your Microsoft Azure AD tenant ID and primary domain name.
+For **domainName** and **directoryId**, please refer to this [article](https://docs.microsoft.com/en-us/partner-center/find-ids-and-domain-names#find-the-microsoft-azure-ad-tenant-id-and-primary-domain-name) to find your Microsoft Azure AD tenant ID and primary domain name.

 - In a Powershell 7 window, change to the **.\Deployment_SaaS_Resources** directory.